”You can always trust a narcissist will lie to you. ”

 They can do this as they choose people who do trust in themselves and within others.

 They choose people who value trust, and then they will abuse that trust.

 When someone tells you, “you’ve worked hard.” or “You’ve done well.” or “I like your top.”
 You trust them, and you’ve no reason not to.
 You wouldn’t think twice about questioning them of why they’ve said those lovely comments to you.

 You trust the food you buy from the shop will be ok to eat, you trust that the order you placed online will be delivered to you, as you’ve no reason not to, if it didn’t turn up, you might think it’s lost in the mail, check it’s not with neighbours, either way, you trust you’ll get it, if not you trust you’ll get a refund.
 You trust police and courts to keep law and order.

-You trust in a partner, in a relationship, to love and care about you, to not hurt you, to respect and be honest with you, to love with their full heart and trust in them completely, you go into relationships trusting them and assume they will do the same, you don’t go around suspicious of those around you, you take things at face value, this is normal human behaviour.
+You trust in a partner, in a parent, in a friend, in a relationship, to love and care about you, to not hurt you, to respect and be honest with you, to love with their full heart and trust in them completely, you go into relationships trusting them and assume they will do the same, you don’t go around suspicious of those around you, you take things at face value, this is normal human behaviour.
 You are honest.
 You might have a strong dislike for dishonesty and hypocrisy.
 You like to know the truth.

 So when they start to say. “ it’s just a friend,” we trust them when they say we are their soul mate.
 We trust them.
 When they borrow money from us, we trust they will pay us back like they said they would when the female narcissist says they are on the pill.
 We trust them when they say they are working late.
 We trust them.
 When they say, they’ll take care of the bills.
 We trust them.
 They can then slowly but surely shatter our trust during the devaluation stage.